AndroidCoders/gfx-test/README.md

-File version: 1.00
+File version: 1.01

 A project for learning the the Rust programming language by creating graphical effects.
+This application displays a white box that animates across a black fullscreen background.

 ## How to Run